Hamdakhalif/Hamdakhalif/README.md

 - 👋 Hi, I’m @Hamdakhalif
-- 👀 I’m interested in Learning new technologies and databases
+- 👀 I’m interested in Learning Cloud (AWA/GCP/Azure)
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Algeabric structures, rings and models
-- 💞️ I’m looking to collaborate on Python + Java Projects
+- 💞️ I’m looking to collaborate on Python, Java, C and  C++ both professionally and volountary
 - 📫 You can reach me on github >

 <!---